zxdong262/react-pagenav/README.md

 ```

-### style it, these example css is from bootstrap4
+### style it, these example css is from bootstrap4 for default render
 ```css
 .sr-only {
   position: absolute;